langjam/jam0003/core/README.md

 call

 // <STDOUT> hello world
-// write can only write from memory, this means when something needs to be printed,
+// 'write' can only write from memory, this means when something needs to be printed,
 // it needs to be stored first.
 ```